PistachioPony/gamesparks-docs/MARKDOWN/Documentation/Manage/Working with Dynamic Forms.md

 The remaining three Snippets behave just like the *player_currencies* Snippet, in that they all obtain their own respective Script Data that is required to be displayed for that particular player.
 They then allow the editing of that data, by invoking themselves with additional variables and finally rendering the changes in the placeholders which are located within the *player_master* Master Snippet.

-*Congratulations!* If you have successfully followed everything up to this point, you should have a firm understanding of the Dynamic Forms workflow.
+<q>**Congratulations!** If you have successfully followed everything up to this point, you should have a firm understanding of the Dynamic Forms workflow.</q>

 The following steps are the final portions of code to be entered for the remaining Snippets that will fill the placeholders for the *player_master* Master Snippet.

-*27.* Enter the following Cloud Code into the JavaScript quadrant for the *player_virtual_goods* Snippet:
+*20.* Enter the following Cloud Code into the JavaScript quadrant for the *player_virtual_goods* Snippet:

 ```
 Spark.setScriptData("form", SnippetProcessor(Spark.getData().scriptData))